Zhongli0401/korepi-tools/README.md

 --------------------------------------------------------Korepi tools-------------------------------------------------
-## For those who getting error 409 check the injector the dll is missing there readd the dll do as u saw in the image
+## For those who getting error 409 check the injector the dll is missing there add the dll  as u saw in the image

 ![injector](https://github.com/Zhongli0401/korepi-tools/blob/miku_bat/img/injector.PNG)